EQuimper/equimper.com/posts/setup-cors-in-firebase-functions.md

 title: 'Setup CORS in Firebase Functions'
 linktitle: 'Setup CORS in Firebase Functions'
 date: 2018-11-27
 description: "How can I setup CORS in Google Cloud Functions.
-How can I remove the error 'Access-Control-Allow-Origin'."
+How can I remove the error 'Access-Control-Allow-Origin'.
+You get this issue about CORS and you don't know what to do ?
+I finnaly fix it on my side and I want to show you how I deal with it."
 tags:
   [
     'article',